LeCoqHardi/WolverineFramework---DISCONTINUED/README.md

   - Wordpress Security Scanner (WPScan) → Tool to scan Wordpress Websites, to get all the extensions and so the vulnerabilities
   - MacChanger → Tool used to hide your real MAC Address behind a fake one
   - Arp-Scan → Tool using ARP to discover hosts inside a LAN
-  - Bastet → Tetris Clone (Not available on ArchLinux)
-  - Nudoku → Sudoku Game (Not available on ArchLinux)
-  - Nsnake → Snake Clone (Not available on ArchLinux)
-  - Ninvaders → Space Invaders Clone (not available on ArchLinux)

 # How to use ?